They’ve been made trendy thanks to Tesla. But are electric cars really greener?

 The UK government has essentially decreed the same situation by banning the sale of diesel and gasoline cars by 2035.

-These laws seem ridiculous when you consider that current studies don’t demonstrate that fossil fuelled cars are more polluting than electric vehicles.
+These laws seem ridiculous.
+Especially when you consider that current studies don’t demonstrate that fossil fuelled cars are more polluting than electric vehicles.

-For instance, Professor Hans-Werner Sinn and physicist Christoph Buchal published a paper showing that: “in the context of Germany’s energy mix, an EV emits a bit more CO2 than a modern diesel car, even though its battery offers drivers barely more than half the range of a tank of diesel.”
+For instance, to address the question: are electric cars really greener?, Professor Hans-Werner Sinn and physicist Christoph Buchal published a paper showing that: “in the context of Germany’s energy mix, an EV emits a bit more CO2 than a modern diesel car, even though its battery offers drivers barely more than half the range of a tank of diesel.”

 Considering the limitations of electric vehicles, researchers worldwide are exploring the potential of hydrogen fuel cell technology.
 This combines hydrogen and oxygen to convert power into electrical energy, without creating any emissions other than water vapour.
 Prominent automotive companies such as BMW and Toyota are currently developing hydrogen-powered cars.